 The Group enters into derivative currency contracts to hedge changes in the net investment of foreign operations arising from movements in the forward exchange rate.
 To the extent that the hedge is effective, gains and losses arising on the derivative are recognised in other comprehensive income.
 The ineffective portion of such hedges is recognised in profit or loss.

-NZ IAS 1:117(b) Disclose accounting policies that are relevant to understanding the financial statements (i.e. those for material items).
+NZ IAS 1:117(b) Disclose accounting policies that are relevant to understanding the instruments.

 Convertible debt